MicroEJ/docs/VEEPortingGuide/vgCco.rst

 #.
 The Application requests metrics.

-   * For font generic metric, already loaded data is directly used.
+   * For generic metrics, already loaded data is directly used (and scaled to the font size used).
-   * For text-dependent metrics: computed by loading metrics of every glyph required by the input string (the glyphs bitmaps are not actually loaded here).
+   * For text-dependent metrics: computed by loading metrics of every glyph required by the input string (the glyphs bitmaps are not actually rendered here).

 #.
 The Application requests drawings.